findy-network/findy-wallet-pwa/tools/env/README.md

    The script will create a folder called `.data` where all the data of the services are stored during execution.
 If there is no need for the test data anymore, `make clean` will remove all the generated data and allocated resources.

-2. Start wallet development environment.
+1. Start wallet development environment.
 On the root of this repository, run `npm install` and `npm start`.
 Wallet application is launched and you can access the service with browser in address http://localhost:3000

-3. Implement an issuer or verifier of your own using our go/js frameworks (TODO: link to samples) or test the features running the test chat bot.
+1. Test the features running the test chat bot.
 TODO: instructions for creating schema/cred-def/invitation + starting the bot.

+1. Implement an issuer or verifier of your own using our go/js frameworks (TODO: link to samples)